 My DAB radio had Gold and when I went away I turned it off.
 Now it’s gone?

-Until this summer the radio station Gold was available in some parts of the UK, such as Birmingham, Manchester and Kent.
+Until summer 2019 the radio station Gold was available in some parts of the UK, such as Birmingham, Manchester and Kent.

 If you can find and listen to Gold UK and previously had Gold on a preset you can save the preset again so that you don’t go back to the non-working version of Gold.